LLNL/GridKit/README.md

 ## Contributors

-GridKit™ is written by Slaven Peles (slaven.peles@pnnl.gov) and has received contributions from Tamara Becejac, R. Cameron Rutherford and Asher J. Mancinelli, all from Pacific Northwest National Laboratory.
+GridKit™ is written by Slaven Peles (peless@ornl.gov) and has received contributions from Tamara Becejac, R. Cameron Rutherford and Asher J. Mancinelli, all from Pacific Northwest National Laboratory.